SAP/cf-html5-apps-repo-cli-plugin/README.md

                              credentials of the service instance --name,-n                 Use app-host service instance with specified name --redeploy,-r             Redeploy HTML5 applications.
 All applications
-                             should be previously deployed to same service instance
+                             should be previously deployed to the same service instance.
 ```

 #### html5-delete